ItziModel/itzi/README.md

 A raster space-time dataset is created for each selected output.
 Maps are written using the STRDS name as a prefix.

+# Installation
+t.sim.flood depends on GRASS GIS 7 and Cython.
+Numpy is needed but is normally a GRASS dependency.
+Copy all the source in the directory of your choice.

+Run cython:
+$ cython hydro_cython.pyx

+Compile the generated C file
+$ gcc -shared -pthread -fPIC -O2 -Wall -fno-strict-aliasing -I/usr/include/python2.7 -o hydro_cython.so hydro_cython.c

+Launch GRASS
+$ grass70

+Check usage of the module
+$ python t.sim.flood.py --h

 # Known issues

 Fixed-water surface elevation boundary is not working properly on East and North border NULL cells are not handled.
-Any map containing such cell would lead to the program generating unpredictable results
+Any map containing such cell would lead to the program generating unpredictable results Instabilities and negatives depths values happens in high slopes regions.